Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Introduction

 In the present paper, we revisit the adiabatic preparation scheme for bosonic Laughlin states in rotating traps \cite{popp04}.
 The idea is to increase the angular momentum $L$ of $N$ atoms in a rotating trap from the non-rotating state $L=0$ to the angular momentum of the 1/2-Laughlin state, $L=N(N-1)$, by a ramp of the rotation frequency of the trap, and simultaneously breaking rotational symmetry by an anisotropic deformation of the trap.
-In Ref. \cite{popp04}, a preparation time of $6450$ trapping periods was reported, in which the Laughlin state of four atoms was reached with a fidelity of 0.97.
-This implies that even for a trapping frequency as large as $(2\pi)\times30$~kHz, the preparation time exceeds 200~ms. However, we show that such an adiabatic preparation can be dramatically be improved.
+In Ref.~\cite{popp04}, a preparation time of $6450$ trapping periods was reported, in which the Laughlin state of four atoms was reached with a fidelity of 0.97.
+This implies that even for a trapping frequency as large as $(2\pi)\times30$~kHz, the preparation time exceeds 200~ms. However, we show that such an adiabatic preparation can dramatically be improved.
 Specifically, our numerics reach a four-atom Laughlin state with a fidelity of 0.99 within $605$ trapping periods, or 20~ms for a frequency of $(2\pi)\times30$~kHz.
 This result significantly improves the prospects of preparing atomic Laughlin states using an adiabatic scheme.
 The main ingredients that distinguish our scheme from earlier work are: \begin{itemize} \item larger anisotropies of the trap: During the preparation the atoms acquire large values of angular momentum, exceeding the Laughlin value, far before reaching the strongly correlated regime.
-Thus, the accumulation of angular momentum occurs in regimes which are characterized by relatively large energy gaps, and in the final stage of the protocol, the Laughlin state is approached by \textit{reducing} the angular momentum of the system. \item varying ramp speeds: relatively large energy gaps allow for quick ramps at an early stage of the preparation scheme, shortening the total evolution time. \end{itemize} Our work is organized as follows: In Sec. \ref{System}, we describe the system and its behavior at different rotation frequencies.
-In Sec. \ref{Results}, we present our main result, that is, how rotation frequency and trap anisotropy have to be tuned to reach the Laughlin state with high fidelity.
-Conclusions of this result are drawn in Sec. \ref{Conclusions}.
+Thus, the accumulation of angular momentum occurs in regimes which are characterized by relatively large energy gaps, and in the final stage of the protocol, the Laughlin state is approached by \textit{reducing} the angular momentum of the system. \item varying ramp speeds: relatively large energy gaps allow for quick ramps at an early stage of the preparation scheme, shortening the total evolution time. \end{itemize} Our work is organized as follows: In Sec.~\ref{System}, we describe the system and its behavior at different rotation frequencies.
+In Sec.~\ref{Results} we present how rotation frequency and trap anisotropy can be tuned to reach the Laughlin state with high fidelity.
+In Sec.~\ref{sec:robustness} we comment on the robustness of the proposed protocol.
+Conclusions of this result are drawn in Sec.~\ref{Conclusions}.